Frequently Asked Questions (FAQ)

 "Most definitely, we are certainly planning more advanced releases to handgun, carbine and shotgun.
 However, for the launch we have decide that level 1 & 2 would be sufficient."

-7. Does my Lockton Affinity Insurance qualify for SAFTD, or do I need to buy the SAFTD Insurance??
+7. Does my Lockton Affinity Insurance qualify for SAFTEA, or do I need to buy the SAFTEA Insurance??

 8. How much would it cost to become an instructor?